ReeceRose/health-check/README.md

 By default, this will make an HTTP request to `http://localhost:80/health` but this can me modified using [environment variables](# Environment Variables).

+The program accepts any status code between 200-299.

 Simply replace `amd64` with your desired supported platform.
 View `Dockerfile.example` for a more full Golang example.

 ## Environment Variables